 Click here to get to the rules and original article.

 I have just moved my website to squarespace.
-The old page can be reached here.
+The old page --can be reached-- cannot be reached anymore.
 Sadly, I couldn't move the old comments to the new site.

 Let me know if You'll find a dead link or so.

 And sorry for the (maybe) reappearing RSS articles.
 That is a side effect when moving old content to a new place :-)

 Posted on January 16 2013